Magnum (band): On a Storyteller's Night and commercial success years (1985–1995)

-Rock Art was released in 1994 on EMI, and the album charted 57 in the United Kingdom.
+Rock Art was released in 1994 on EMI, and the album charted at number 57 in the United Kingdom.
 A UK tour was scheduled for April, but dates in May and June were postponed or cancelled.
 A low key tour was arranged for August and Europe in September, followed by another tour in the spring 1995.
 Clarkin wrote eleven new songs for the planned next album, which were recorded and sent to record companies, their contract with EMI having expired.
 However, they received no offer from any major record company, and the band faced financial difficulties.
 Meanwhile, Clarkin had started to feel creatively trapped, as fans and critics did not appreciate the band's musical evolution.
 A growing creative gap between Clarkin and Stanway also caused friction within the band.
 In September 1995, Clarkin decided to quit.
 The other band members were shocked by his decision, and attempted to talk him out of it.
 They briefly considered continuing with a different guitarist, but soon concluded that Clarkin, the band's sole songwriter, was irreplaceable.
 They managed to talk Clarkin into doing a farewell tour in the United Kingdom and Europe, documented on the live album Stronghold (titled The Last Dance in mainland Europe).
 After a final concert on 17 December 1995, Magnum disbanded.